 Before shipping hazardous waste to an offsite facility for treatment, storage, or disposal, a generator must comply with numerous pre-transport requirements.
 These requirements include obtaining an EPA Identification number, preparing a Uniform Hazardous Waste Manifest (EPA Form 8700-22), and complying with several Department of Transportation (DOT) requirements.

-A generator must obtain an EPA ID number before treating, storing, disposing, or transporting (or offering for transport) hazardous waste.
-EPA ID numbers are site-specific numbers assigned to generators, transporters, and treatment, storage, or disposal facilities, and need only be obtained once.
+A generator must obtain a Hazardous Waste ID number before treating, storing, disposing, or transporting (or offering for transport) hazardous waste.
+ID numbers are site-specific numbers assigned to generators, transporters, and treatment, storage, or disposal facilities, and need only be obtained once.
+There are EPA ID numbers, and State ID Numbers.

 For more information on EPA ID numbers please click here.

-An EPA ID number verification questionnaire is sent to every generator of hazardous to verify EPA ID Number information.
-Every generator must return this questionnaire back to DTSC in order for their EPA ID number to remain active.
+What is an EPA ID number verification questionnaire?
+An ID number verification questionnaire (Electronic Verification Questionnaire – EVQ) is sent to every generator of hazardous to verify ID Number information.
+Every generator must complete this questionnaire by the deadline in order for their ID number to remain active.
+For more information on ID number verification questionnaires please

 For more information on EPA ID number verification questionnaires please click here.